-The Examination Board decides about the penalty the student will receive if fraud is actually determined.
+The examination board decides about the penalties the student will receive if academic misconduct is actually established.

-The Examination Board may give the student a warning or exclude a student who commits an academic offence from sitting the exam, test or other part of a study unit involved.
-In extreme cases or repeated fraud, the student can be excluded from the exam up to a maximum of one (1) year.
+The examination board may give the student a warning or exclude a student who commits an academic offence from sitting the examination, test or other part of a study unit.
+In extreme cases or repeated academic misconduct the student can be excluded from the examination up to a maximum of one (1) year.

-If a student commits fraud repeatedly, the Examination Board may exclude a student from sitting all programme exams and tests up to a maximum of one (1) year.
+If a student commits academic misconduct repeatedly, the examination board may exclude a student from sitting all programme examinations and tests up to a maximum of one (1) year.
 A student is not allowed to replace the study unit in which the academic offence occurred with another study unit while the penalty is in force.

-If a student commits serious (repeated) fraud, the Examination Board may lodge a request with the Executive Board to end the student's enrolment in the programme at the University, with effect from the month following the month the final judgment was made known to the student.
+If a student commits serious (repeated) academic misconduct, the examination board may request the Executive Board to end the student's enrolment in the programme at the University, with effect from the month following the month the final judgement was made known to the student.